lgor360/hello-makecode-arcade/README.md

 ## Do you want to play multiplayer?

 If you're not kidding.
 I'm surprised!
 Because this game is really boring...
-It doesn't even have a gameplay!But...
+It doesn't even have a gameplay!
+But...
 If you want to play in multiplayer just write me on Discord server!
-By the way here is the link to it: click on me
+By the way here is the link to it: [Click on me](https://arcade.makecode.com/)